Awesome Things to do in Florida that you will need to add to your bucket list

 - Unless you have picked more expensive tickets close to the field you can expect standard stadia fare with a typical Miami Latino twist.
 Whilst not the healthiest of days the game itself is straightforward to understand and you will not help but be swept up by the extravagance and razzamatazz of the occasion.

 Sarasota on the Gulf Coast of Florida is full of old Floridian charm.
 It is also famous for its beautiful beaches.
 Siesta Key beach continuously ranks as one of the top 5 beaches in the United States.

-One of the most famous and unique attractions in Sarasota is The Ringling – the sprawling estate of the kings of the circus, the Ringlings, the owners of Ringling Bros. and Barnum & Bailey Circus that was producing the Greatest Show on Earth from 1871 till 2017.
+One of the most famous and unique attractions in Sarasota is The Ringling – the sprawling estate of the kings of the circus, the Ringlings, the owners of Ringling Bros., and Barnum & Bailey Circus that was producing the Greatest Show on Earth from 1871 till 2017.

 The most interesting part of the Ringling is the Circus Museum where you can see many circus props, performers’ costumes, and even train cars that were used to transport the circus.
-The centerpiece of the Circus Museum is 3,800 square foot operational Circus Model, a 44,000-piece re-creation of the Ringling Bros. and Barnum & Bailey® Circus combined shows from 1919-1938.
+The centerpiece of the Circus Museum is a 3,800 square foot operational Circus Model, a 44,000-piece re-creation of the Ringling Bros. and Barnum & Bailey® Circus combined shows from 1919-1938.